cartoon-raccoon/oyster/docs/scripting.md

 1
 i blew up the mystery shack
 ```
 In this loop, command substitution, array expansion and range expansion are used.
-These can all be used in conjunction with each other; oyster iterates over each word in the arguments and expands/translates then accordingly.
+These can all be used in conjunction with each other; oyster iterates over each word in the arguments and expands/translates them accordingly.

 The only valid square bracket notation here is the range notation; see above.